ddnexus/pagy/docs/how-to.md

 ## Paginate for Javascript Frameworks

-If your app uses ruby as pure backend and some javascript frameworks as the frontend (e.g. Vue.js, react.js, ...), then you may want to generate the whole pagination UI directly in javascript (with your own code or using some available component).
+If your app uses ruby as pure backend and some javascript frameworks as the frontend (e.g. Vue.js, react.js, ...), then you may want to generate the whole pagination UI directly in javascript (with your own code or using some available javascript module).

 In that case you don't need the `Pagy::Frontend` nor any frontend extra.
 You should only require the [metadata extra](extras/metadata.md) and pass the pagination metadata in your JSON response.